rsliter/rsliter.github.com/source/_posts/2013-09-08-scrambled-crags.markdown

 <img src="{{ root_url }}/images/pinchincha_path.jpg" />

 Why three tries?
-Here’s what I know about the altitude here (courtesy of Wikipedia, naturally):
+This is what I know about the altitude here (courtesy of Wikipedia, naturally):
 <ul>
 <li>Our base camp, Quito, is located at 9,350 feet above sea level.</li>